-The SSO Server Root Certificate” is needed to avoid browser warnings and errors when connecting to https sites.
+We need SSO Server Root Certificate” to avoid browser warnings and errors when connecting to https sites.

 – Download and install this certificate as a Trusted Root Certification Authority.

-– Also, the RDP SSO server can be accessed by downloading and installing the RDP SSO client.
+– Also, you can access the RDP SSO server by downloading and installing the RDP SSO client.

 These two setups (installers) can be found under